RJVisee44/Detector-Assisted-Tracking/README.md

 Paper can be found: http://arxiv.org/abs/1908.10406
  -> Submitted to IEEE TBME

- In its current form, DAT can track one object at a time.
+ DAT.py can track one object at a time.
 In this case, it can detect either the left or right hand.
 Changing to different objects is as easy as retraining YOLOv2 (See Step 1 repository).
 Future work consists of extending to multi-object tracking.

+ DAT_multi.py can track both the left and right hand at the same time.
+There is a slight decrease in accuracy but large decrease in speed.

  This code runs in Linux.
 Uses Python wrapper version of YOLOv2 and OpenCV online trackers in Python